OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 And as no one is going to sell your personal data behind your back, the Web UI does not require any cookie.

 ### One piece of advice...
-Once you have a configuration that fits you, _**do make [<span style="color: red;">a backup</span>](https://thepihut.com/blogs/raspberry-pi-tutorials/17789160-backing-up-and-restoring-your-raspberry-pis-sd-card?srsltid=AfmBOoqPxn4JmszxSOqEG7-lB2B6rY9FW8wKbtpoHEMXh3QYbhHgK06S) of your SD Card**_ !
+Again, once you have a configuration that fits you, _**do make [<span style="color: red;">a backup</span>](https://thepihut.com/blogs/raspberry-pi-tutorials/17789160-backing-up-and-restoring-your-raspberry-pis-sd-card?srsltid=AfmBOoqPxn4JmszxSOqEG7-lB2B6rY9FW8wKbtpoHEMXh3QYbhHgK06S) of your SD Card**_ !
 This way, you can restore it in no time in case something goes wrong...

 ### Supplies, BOM